 The survey will help you think through steps you can take to become an Eco Church, from simple things like using hymns and songs that celebrate God’s creation to creating a wildlife area in the churchyard.
 You never know, you might qualify for an award already, becoming an Eco Church in an hour.

-Roger from Edgeworth found on registration for Eco Church his church had already achieved a bronze award.
-“It’s not as complicated as I thought it was going to be!”
+Roger from Edgeworth found on registration for Eco Church that his church had already achieved a bronze award.
+“It’s not as complicated as I thought it was going to be.”

 - worship and teaching

 Once registered, do check out the resources section of the website.

 We also have a Facebook group for anyone who is interested in Eco Church in the Diocese of Gloucester.
 Please do join our online community.